kryter/barnstorm/docs/test-setup.md

 export type XYZTower = ReturnType<typeof setupXYZTower>;
 ```

 The tower file will expose a function, `setupXYZTower`, that will configure the instrument set with the instruments when called.
-This function returns convenience methods for each instrument, for example `xyzTower.theButton()` to make these instruments easy to use in `flight legs`, `flight plans` and tests.
+This function returns convenience methods for each instrument, for example `xyzTower.theButton()` to make these instruments easy to use in `flight legs` and `flight plans`.
 We also include a type for the return type so we can use `let xyzTower: XYZTower` in our tests to make the types more readable.

 Once the `instruments` are set up in a `tower`, you are ready to interact with the UI elements and update their expected state, which is automatically verified by Barnstorm at the end of each `flight leg` (i.e. "test step") within a `flight plan`.

 ## Flight Plans

-Once you have a `tower` file where you've configured `instruments`, you're ready to use those instruments to write a `flight plan` file.
-In the flight plan file, you'll specify the actions that you want to perform in the tests.
+Once you have a `tower` file where you've configured `instruments`, you're ready to use those instruments to write a `flight plans` file.
+In the `flight plans` file, you'll specify the actions that you want to perform in tests.

-These `flight plan` files provide reusable blocks of testing that can be used in any test.
+These `flight plans` files provide reusable blocks that can be used in any test.
 This is particularly handy when you are building a feature that builds on a previous feature and you need to do test setup of the previous feature in order to test the new feature.

-In Barnstorm, you don't have to think about whether a block needs to be reusable or not, you just write it in the flight plan.
+With Barnstorm, you don't have to think about whether a block needs to be reusable or not, you just write everything to be reusable.
 Later, if you find that you want to reuse it, there is little to no refactoring required because the structure is already in place.

 ```typescript
 export interface ClickToIncrementTheCountOptions {